Jalal Hassan: International career

 Hassan was called up to the Iraqi squad for the 2019 Asian Cup.
 He was the first goalkeeper in Iraq's history to start back to back major tournaments.
 Iraq were knocked out in the round of 16 against Qatar, in a match where Hassan was heavily criticized for his performance.
 He was also called up to the 24th Arabian Gulf Cup, where Iraq lost in the semi final against Bahrain.

 Hassan was called up to the Iraqi squad in the 25th Arabian Gulf Cup on home soil.
 Hassan started all 5 matches in the tournament as captain.
 He saved a penalty kick in the 82nd minute of the final against Oman, however he conceded another penalty in the final moments of regular time, Iraq went on to win 3–2 in the final as Iraq went on to win the title, their first since 1988.

 Hassan continued to be number 1 under Jesús Casas extending his record to be the only Iraqi goalkeeper to start three consecutive Asian Cup tournaments when he was called up to the squad as captain ahead of the 2023 Asian Cup.
 Iraq lost in the round of 16 once again, in a controversial match against Jordan which saw Iraq's talisman Aymen Hussein sent off for receiving a second yellow card for his celebration.
 Hassan received a US$10,000 fine for his comments on the referee after the match.

+On 18 November 2025, Hassan made his 100th international appearance in a 2–1 victory over the United Arab Emirates during the 2026 FIFA World Cup qualification, which secured a place in the inter-confederation play-offs.